Alvinkimutai/JS-project/README.md

 ## Video description ##

 > The project details video is located in this git hub repository named as "phase one recording for Alvin"
+> The link to the video uploaded online is https://files.fm/u/2vsg4xyary

 ## MATH BUDDY WEB APPLICATION ##